 |Remember, preventing is the best way of dealing with both these behaviours.
 Work on:

 ❏ Practising alternative behaviours or favourite activities that could be used as replacements of demands, such as a sensory toy, music, reducing noise with headphones.
 Using a predictable plan will help the child too.

 ❏ Reducing stressful situations such as noise or crowd and creating frequent breaks or relaxing times.

 ❏ Teaching, practising and rewarding positive behaviours, such as asking, giving, showing, sharing

-You need to think through the above and individualise it to your child.
+You need to think through the above and individualise it for your child.
 Plan and share it with others and have it ready to use in the event of a crisis.

 3. Shutdown (mental and physical inactivity)

-Some children slowdown in all their activities, such as talking to others, speaking, doing daily chores, and even eating food.
+Some children slow down in all their activities, such as talking to others, speaking, doing daily chores, and even eating food.
 Their body movements also decrease, and they often appear relaxed.
-It may also happen that at one time it seems that the child is in shut down and at other times he feels fine.
-This situation may worsen if the help is not provided.
+It may also happen that at one time it seems that the child is shut down and at other times he feels fine.
+This situation may worsen if help is not provided.